-What is the biggest challenge with your payments risk assessment processes and how are you addr essing this challenge?
-LB RB Movement of payments from paper to electronic payments systems.
-The volume of X X change and the rate of change seem to be increasing.
-Issues include managing the differences in law with respect to ACH vs. DDA; lacking a physical document, encoding errors at the truncation end can be more difficult to resolve; and emerging issues with ACH bulk returns.
+What is the biggest challenge with your payments risk assessment processes and how a this challenge? re you add ressing LB RB Movement of payments from paper to electronic payments systems.
+The volume of change and the rate of change seem to be increasing.
+Issues include managing the differences in law with respect to ACH vs. DDA; lacking a physical document, X X encoding errors at the truncation end can be more difficult to resolve; and emerging issues with ACH bulk returns.
 Analysis is underway to address these issues.
 Early identification of possible fraud items.
-Volume of suspects and fraudulent X X transactions continue to grow.
+Volume of suspects and fraudulent transactions continue to grow.
 Purchasing additional software specifically designed for controlling payments fraud seems to be gaining favor as a control solution.
-Setting thresholds for ACH activity with respect to ACH credit originators (e.g. X payroll deposits).
+X X Setting thresholds for ACH activity with respect to ACH credit originators (e.g. payroll deposits).
 This is more a credit risk, but operational controls in the system are needed to maintain the caps.
 They try to use customer financial data as a control, but it is difficult to get financial information on ACH credit originators that do not have a lending relationship with the bank.
-Finding the time and resources to appropriately measure, assess and manage the risk.
-X Will continue to work with staff and investigate automated tools to improve these areas.

-Responses up to this point indicate that the organizations in the sample are using sound practices to capture and monitor risk within the business units that use payments systems.
-Therefore, responses regarding material risks represent organizations with fundamental operational risk-management controls already in place within their lines of business18.
+X Finding the time and resources to appropriately measure, assess and manage the risk.
+Will continue to work with staff and investigate automated tools to improve these areas.
+X systems.
+Therefore, responses regarding material risks represent organizations with fundamental operational risk-management controls already in place within their lines of business 18.
 In addition to understanding the material risks faced by the sample, it is also important to understand the material challenges.
 Question 6 helps illuminate systemic challenges within the payments system that may transcend the specific bank, and require regulatory intervention.